lgallard/terraform-aws-route53-resolver-rules/README.md

 | tags | Map of tags to apply to supported resources | `map(string)` | `{}` | no |

 ### Rules
-Each rules accept the folowing parameters:
+Each rule accept the folowing parameters:
 | Name | Description | Type | Default | Required |
 |------|-------------|:----:|:-----:|:-----:|
 | domain\_name | Domain name to forward requests for | string | `null` | yes |